neondatabase/website/content/docs/guides/logical-replication-cloud-sql.md

 8. Click **Done** after adding each Network entry.
 9. Click **Save** when you are finished adding entries all of your Neon project's NAT Gateway IP addresses.

-### Record the public IP address and public outgoing IP address of the primarty instance
+### Record the public IP address and public outgoing IP address of the primary instance

 Record the public IP address of your Google Cloud SQL Postgres instance.
 You can this value on the instance's **Overview** page.